Graduate Program Coordinator, Advisor & Advisory Committee

 As you progress through your program, there may be compelling reasons for you to modify your committee or course plan.
 You should not request changes without giving careful thought to their overall implications for completing your degree on schedule.

-Any changes in your program should be made in close consultation with your advisory committee (thesis) or the graduate program coordinator (course-based).
-The proposed changes are then submitted to the graduate program coordinator for further disposition.
+Any changes in your program should be made in close consultation with your advisory committee (thesis) or the GPC (course-based).
+The proposed changes are then submitted to the GPC for further disposition.

 The Board of Graduate Studies will not allow you to register if you go beyond the specified time for completion, which for a full-time MA student is six (6) semesters, without a completed Plan of Study document.